R2bEEaton/pico-proxmox-monitor/README.md

 - [64x32 LED Matrix](https://www.adafruit.com/product/2279)
 - [Power supply](https://www.adafruit.com/product/1466)
 - [Hub75 Hat](https://www.digikey.com/en/products/detail/adafruit-industries-llc/3211/8535237?utm_adgroup=&utm_source=google&utm_medium=cpc&utm_campaign=PMax%20Shopping_Product_Low%20ROAS%20Categories&utm_term=&utm_content=&utm_id=go_cmp-20243063506_adg-_ad-__dev-c_ext-_prd-8535237_sig-CjwKCAjwx4O4BhAnEiwA42SbVJyumFphNeKcb4d-vKaA66kscJa-CfjE17rJQ32VC_XsbUS2cKx_gBoCTdoQAvD_BwE&gad_source=1&gclid=CjwKCAjwx4O4BhAnEiwA42SbVJyumFphNeKcb4d-vKaA66kscJa-CfjE17rJQ32VC_XsbUS2cKx_gBoCTdoQAvD_BwE) (This may not be strictly necessary.
 I had it on hand since I was previously using a Rpi 4 to drive the display.
 Obviously it's not compatible with the Pico so I am using some jumper cables to connect to the pinholes.)
+- Custom laser-cut plywood box.
+I don't have the model for this anymore.
+I made it from scratch a while ago, but since then I discovered [this website](https://en.makercase.com/#/) which might be a good resource for this.

 # Usage
 - Flash your Pico W (or 2W) with the [latest Pimoroni MicroPython fork](https://github.com/pimoroni/pimoroni-pico/releases/) (I am currently running pico-v1.23.0-1-pimoroni-micropython.uf2).
 This includes the hub75 module needed for driving the display.